Leeds True Wage: why office days matter more than headline pay

 Leeds True Wage by office days — 2026/27

-The table below models the true-wage impact of office frequency for a Leeds salary of £40,000 gross, using an average 25-minute each-way commute and an estimated weekly transport cost of £25 (a reasonable mid-range figure for West Yorkshire rail or bus).
+The table below models the true-wage impact of office days for a Leeds salary of £40,000 gross, using an average 25-minute each-way commute and an estimated £25 cost per office day for rail, bus, fuel, parking or other commute costs.
 Net pay is based on 2026/27 tax and NI rates.
-Real hourly rate assumes a 37.5-hour contracted week plus commute time on office days.
+The model assumes a 37.5-hour contracted week, 46 working weeks per year, commute time added only on office days and no pension, student loan or childcare deductions.

 | Office days per week | Weekly commute hours | Annual transport cost | Effective hourly rate | vs full-time office |